Keio University

 Is Insurance Coverage for Childbirth Costs Enough?

-Contributing to the Community through Natural and Safe Childbirth
+Contributing to the Community Through Natural and Safe Childbirth

 Shimizu Hospital opened in 1957 and has supported local childbirth for about 70 years.
 I took over as the second-generation director in 2004, aiming for the motto passed down from my predecessor: "Community-based medicine, safe and natural childbirth."
-From that perspective, our hospital has refrained from performing painless (epidural) labor until now.
+From that perspective, our hospital has refrained from performing painless (epidural) delivery until now.

 Such feedback is a great encouragement to us.
-The joy of mothers when a baby is born, the sight of mother and child being discharged in good health, and seeing the belly grow larger with each prenatal checkup all lead to our sense of fulfillment.
-Obstetric medicine is a job where one can never relax, but I believe that steadily supporting childbirth is the greatest contribution we can make to the community right now.
+The joy of mothers when a baby is born, the sight of both mother and child being discharged in good health, and seeing the belly grow larger with each prenatal checkup all lead to our sense of fulfillment.
+Obstetric care is a job where one can never relax, but I believe that steadily supporting childbirth is the greatest contribution we can make to the community right now.

 *Affiliations and titles are as of the time of publication.